 - As announced on 3 May 2021 a conditional binding agreement Capital Provision Agreement ("CPA") was entered into by the Company and Burford.
 This agreement will result in \$250,000 per quarter being available to Sundance for working capital purposes for at least the next three years.
-All funds received from Burford are non-recourse and will continue unless the CPA is terminated due to legal advice being received that the proceedings are no longer commercially viable. - Following the execution of the Noteholder Waterfall Deed and the modification to the Security Trust and Intercreditor Deed on 9 August 2021 the CPA became unconditional and the Convertible Notes have been forborne indefinitely unless the CPA is terminated.
+All funds received from Burford are non-recourse and will continue unless the CPA is terminated due to legal advice being received that the proceedings are no longer commercially viable. - Burford have performed as required in the CPA. - Following the execution of the Noteholder Waterfall Deed and the modification to the Security Trust and Intercreditor Deed on 9 August 2021 the CPA became unconditional and the Convertible Notes have been forborne indefinitely unless the CPA is terminated.
 It was also announced on 12 April 2021 that a legally binding term sheet was signed with an investor for \$1 million.
-The funds have been received and are being used to advance the litigation and provide working capital. - Litigation costs for the proceedings against the governments of Cameroon and Congo are being funded under the CPA with Burford.
+The funds have been received and are being used to advance the litigation and provide working capital.
+In the event that the Noteholders, after receiving independent legal advice, believe that the proceedings will not result in a threshold amount of payment to the Noteholders the Noteholders may, but are not obligated to, reinstate the Convertible Notes. - Litigation costs for the proceedings against the governments of Cameroon and Congo are being funded under the CPA with Burford.